-Francisation programming is comprised of program planning and instructional supports to eligible children and students registered in a Francophone education program offered by Francophone Regional authorities, to assist children and students in developing the French language competencies that will allow them to fully integrate socially, academically, culturally and at the community level as a Francophone and in Canadian society in general.
+Francisation programming is composed of program planning and instructional supports to eligible children and students registered in a Francophone education program offered by Francophone Regional authorities, to assist children and students in developing the French language proficiency that will allow them to fully integrate socially, academically, culturally and at the community level as Francophones and in Canadian society in general.

-Alberta Education's Seuils repères pour la francisation, de la prématernelle à la 12^e année (ECS to Grade 12 Francisation benchmarks) and other supports found in the digital resource La francisation: l'affaire de tout le monde have been developed in collaboration with Francophone Regional authorities to guide Francisation programming and support teachers in assessing and reporting progress of Francophone students with Francisation needs.
+Alberta Education's Seuils repères pour la francisation, de la prématernelle à la 12e année (ECS to Grade 12 Francisation benchmarks) and other supports found in the digital resource La francisation: l'affaire de tout le monde have been developed in collaboration with Francophone Regional authorities to guide Francisation programming and support early learning educators and teachers in assessing and reporting progress of Francophone students with Francisation needs.